CircuitSetup/Remote/README.md

 This repository holds the most current firmware for a Futaba remote control kit for use in combination with a CircuitSetup [Time Circuits Display](https://tcd.out-a-ti.me).
 This kit, which is not available for purchase yet, might consist of the grey box (Unibox), a control board, light and switch for "Stop" and the LED segment display, or a subset of the items listed.
 See [here](FUTABA.md) for information on the hardware.

 Firmware features:
 - [Wireless communication](#connecting-a-time-circuits-display) with [Time Circuits Display](https://tcd.out-a-ti.me); when (fake) powered up by "ON/OFF" switch, the Remote will take over speed control on the TCD.
-The throttle can increase or decrease speed, the "Stop" switch controls the "brakes" on the TCD.
+- Elevator stick on actual Futaba remote control used for throttle control, like in the movie.
+The throttle can increase or decrease speed, in five steps.
 When the speed on the TCD reaches 88mph, a time travel is triggered.
-- Stick on actual Futaba remote control used for acceleration and speed maintenance
+- Supports controlling the Futaba's power LED and battery level meter (static display only, no actual battery level display)
+- Movie-accurate "Stop" light and stop switch behavior
 - Movie-accurate sound effects
-- Supports controlling the Futaba's power LED and battery level meter (static display only, not actual level display)
 - Uses "O.O", "RESET", "ON/OFF" on Unibox for control.
 Requires one additional momentary button for calibration (can be "HOLD" if a momentary switch is installed, or the "FAIL SAFE SET" button on Futaba).
 "UP/DOWN" can be used as a (real) power switch.
 - Eight optional "[User Buttons](#user-buttons)" for playback of user-provided sound effects and/or sending user-configurable [Home Assistant/MQTT](#home-assistant--mqtt) messages
 - [SD card](#sd-card) support for custom audio files for effects, and music for the Music Player